 A culture of collaboration and the ability to have democratic discussions about the issues is critical.
 The Board must adopt budgets and policies, set direction, provide oversight, and maintain a 30,000-foot view of the District.
 I will continue to work hard tirelessly to maintain this culture.

-Several years ago, while serving on the Tri-Valley Regional Occupation Program (ROP) Board as the representative for PUSD, I experienced a very dire situation.
+While serving on the Tri-Valley Regional Occupation Program (ROP) Board as the representative for PUSD, I experienced a very dire situation.
 There were three us new to the Board, a Board Member from each of the Tri-Valley school districts, including Sunol at the time.
 The four board members, together, were a collaborative and robust governance team.
 A few months into our role, we discovered that the ROP was in jeopardy.
 Because we worked well together, we were able to move swiftly and led the ROP through a substantial reorganization.
 Today ROP is a robust and award-winning program that nearly 1,000 PUSD students have the benefit of attending.